launchflow/buildflow-docs/docs/walk-throughs/aws_sqs_streaming.md

 Once SQS has sent your message to your pipeline it will write the output to a local parquest file (defaults to: `/tmp/buildflow/local_pubsub.parquet` and can be changed by adding the `file_path` flag when running your pipeline).

-You can read the file using any of the parquet libraries.
+You can read the file using any parquet library.
 Below is an example in python:

 ```python